presto8/hashdir/README.md

     ( cd path && sha256deep -rl . | sort | sha256sum )

+# Applied Research

-As a research project to learn more languages, I will implement hashdir in many languages:
+As a way to gain experience in up and cominglanguages, I will implement hashdir in the following:

+## Reference Implemenations
 - Bash (find + sha256sum)
 - Python

+## Learning Implementations
 - Rust
 - Go
 - Haskell